MicrosoftDocs/visualstudio-docs/docs/install/install-visual-studio.md

 ---
 # Install Visual Studio

 Welcome to a new way to install Visual Studio!
-In this version, we've made it easier for you to select and install just the features you need.
+In this version, we've made it easier for you to choose and install just the features you need.
 We've also reduced the minimum footprint of Visual Studio so that it installs more quickly and with less system impact than ever before.

 > [!NOTE]
 > This topic applies to Visual Studio on Windows.
 For Visual Studio for Mac, see [Install Visual Studio for Mac](/visualstudio/mac/installation).